VOREStation/VOREStation/icons/mob/vore_fullscreens/__readme.md

 > **No derivatives (ND) licenses are not accepted.**

-This policy applies to all assets added from **February 2026 onward**.
+This policy applies to all VBO assets added from **February 2026 onward**.

 ## Assets